izot/smartserver-driver-template/README.md

 **This project requires SmartServer 3.4 or newer.**

-Create and test a custom driver for the SmartServer IoT by following these steps:
+To create and test a custom driver for the SmartServer IoT follow these steps:
 1. Console login to (or ssh into) your SmartServer IoT and make sure the git application is already install on the system.
 	If not, do the following:
 	```